HOW TO START YOUR TREATMENT WITH US?

 PREPARATION BEFORE LAPAROSCOPY

 Start dietary preparation for laparoscopy 2 days before surgery.
 Drink about 2-3 liters of fluids a day.
-The second day before the operation it is suitable to consume a rather mushy diet, easily digestible.
-The day before the operation, the last meal is at 12.00 - pure broth is preferable.
-Your last drink should be within 24 hours before surgery.
+The second day before the procedure it is suitable to consume a rather mushy diet, easily digestible.
+The day before the procedure, the last meal is at noon - pure broth is preferable.
+You can drink until midnight.
 Then do not eat or drink anything.
 Also, don't smoke.
 By following these guidelines, you can avoid complications during and after the procedure.

 WHAT TO EXPECT AFTER LAPAROSCOPY?

-Although complications after laparoscopy are rare, the patient should contact her doctor if she bleeds excessively or experiences symptoms of infection, such as convulsions, fever, chills, and so on, after discharge.
-But always contact our clinic first so that we can advise you on how to deal with the situation!
+Although complications after laparoscopy are rare, you should contact your doctor in case of excessive bleeding or if you experience symptoms of infection, such as convulsions, fever, chills, and so on, after discharge.
+But always contact our clinic first so that we can advise you on how to deal with the situation.